OpenElectionData/catco-guide/_guide/2-what-are-you-trying-to-accomplish.en.md

 Brainstorm communications goals by yourself or with your team by thinking about what success would look like.
 Here are some questions to get you started:

-{% textarea label="What do we want to change or improve about the country’s democratic or electoral processes?" id="1" size="large" %}
+{% textarea label="What do we want to change or improve about the country’s democratic or electoral processes?" id="1" size="large" button="false" %}

 {% textarea label="Do we want to raise awareness?
-If so, what does that look like?" id="2" size="large" %}
+If so, what does that look like?" id="2" size="large" button="false" %}

 {% textarea label="Do we want to expand our network of volunteers?
-If so, for what purpose?" id="3" size="large" %}
+If so, for what purpose?" id="3" size="large" button="false" %}

 {% textarea label="Do we want to enhance our credibility?
-Do we want to question the credibility of others?" id="4" size="large" %}
+Do we want to question the credibility of others?" id="4" size="large" button="false" %}

-{% textarea label="Do we want people to change their behavior or perceptions?" id="5" size="large" %}
+{% textarea label="Do we want people to change their behavior or perceptions?" id="5" size="large" button="false" %}

-{% textarea label="Do we want people to take a specific action, like reporting irregularities, registering to vote, or voting?" id="6" size="large" %}
+{% textarea label="Do we want people to take a specific action, like reporting irregularities, registering to vote, or voting?" id="6" size="large" button="false" %}

-{% textarea label="Do we want to change laws or policies?" id="7" size="large" %}
+{% textarea label="Do we want to change laws or policies?" id="7" size="large" button="false" %}

-{% textarea label="What do people need to understand or be educated about?" id="8 size="large" %}
+{% textarea label="What do people need to understand or be educated about?" id="8 size="large" button="false" %}

-{% textarea label="List Your Goals Below" id="goals" size="large" %}
+{% textarea label="List Your Goals Below" id="goals" size="large" button="false" %}

 You may have brainstormed a long list of things you hope to accomplish, but it’s important to be pragmatic about what you can realistically achieve in the time frame you have.
 Try to narrow down your goals to between one and five, considering the time and capacity you have.
 Just because some of the things you hope to accomplish may have come off the list doesn’t mean you have to give up on them forever - you can always turn your attention to them at a later date.